 - Checking on the Mental Health of the community member.

 - We have moved health center operations to Telemedicine.
 We are continuing to administer health care to hundreds of uninsured patients with our amazing volunteer clinicians and telemedicine.
 Our patients will therefore still get the care needed for their existing conditions, care for any new presenting illnesses as well as care for other needed supports.
+The Clinic operations have since moved to a combination of in person visits – following the COVID protocol and telemedicine visits.

 - Finally, we are providing Food.
 We have seen a large increase in people needing food.
 Any canned or non-perishable items are gratefully accepted (Pop Top Cans or Can Openers are always appreciated).
 The numbers of people coming to get food increases each day.